Give In to Me: Music video

 The music video for "Give In to Me" features Jackson performing the song on stage at an indoor rock concert with ex Living Colour bassist Muzz Skillings, Guns N' Roses guitarists Slash and Gilby Clarke, as well as the band's touring keyboardist Teddy Andreadis and legendary session drummer Tony Thompson.
 Loud explosions are later heard with visuals of stylized electrical arcs and Jackson dancing as they run down his body.
 The last scene shows one electrical arc running down Jackson's body, an unintentional effect that was left in.
-The video is featured on the video albums: Dangerous - The Short Films and Michael Jackson's Vision.
+The video is featured on the video albums: Dangerous: The Short Films and Michael Jackson's Vision.

-It was shot on June 25, 1992, in Munich, Germany, just two days before the opening concert of the Dangerous World Tour on June 27, 1992.
+It was shot on June 25, 1992, in Munich, Germany, just two days before the opening concert of the Dangerous World Tour on June 27.
 The pyrotechnics appearing on the video are computer-generated and were added later on.
-It was published on YouTube in October 2009.
-The video has amassed over 145 million views as of March 2023.
+It was later made available on YouTube in 2009.